aman7824/House-Price-Pridiction-/README.md

-**Note:** This project was created as a sample exercise during the Data Mining course in my undergraduate Computer Engineering program.
+**Note:** This project is developed as a part of college coursework to demonstrate the application of machine learning techniques for predicting house prices.
+It focuses on data preprocessing, feature engineering, and model evaluation.
+The code is intended for educational purposes and to enhance practical understanding of regression models in Python